CJ-Cepe/Notes/Javascript/02-js-variables.md

 	  console.log(x); // will print 1
 	}
 ```
-### const (constant)
+### 👾 const
 - declares a constant variable
 - cannot be reassigned
 	- If you try to reassign a const variable, you’ll get a _TypeError_
 - must be assigned a value when declared
 	- If you try to declare a const variable without a value, you’ll get a _SyntaxError_
 - when to use capitals for constant?
-	- capital-named: for constant values known before execution
+	- _capital-named_: for constant values known before execution
 		- used as aliases for “hard-coded” values
-	- camelCase: constant values that are calculated in run-time but do not change after initial assignment
+	- _camelCase_: constant values that are calculated in run-time but do not change after initial assignment
 ```js
 	const COLOR_RED = "#F00";
 	const COLOR_GREEN = "#0F0";